EndPointCorp/end-point-blog/2015/06/09/the-portal-project-jenkins-continuous.html.md

 In essence, keeping knowledge about job types on the Jenkins server itself at a minimum and having it managed externally serves us well and is efficient.
 Another step forward would be managing everything (the entire job type definition) by Chef.
 We have yet to experiment with the already existing Chef community cookbooks for Jenkins.

 The tests themselves are implemented in [Python](https://www.python.org/) using [pytest](https://docs.pytest.org/en/latest/) unit testing envelope.
-The test cases depend on [Selenium](http://www.seleniumhq.org/)—the web automation framework.
+The test cases depend on [Selenium](http://www.seleniumhq.org/)—​the web automation framework.
 Python drives the browser through Selenium according to testing scenarios, sometimes rather complex.
-The Selenium framework provides handles by which the browser is controlled—this includes user data input, clicking buttons, etc.
+The Selenium framework provides handles by which the browser is controlled—​this includes user data input, clicking buttons, etc.

 We use Selenium in two modes: